kshenoy/CapsUnlocked/README.md

 * Use CapsLock as Escape if it's the only key that is pressed and released within 300ms (configurable)
 * Use CapsLock as LControl when used in conjunction with some other key or if it's held longer than 300ms
 * Toggle CapsLock by pressing LControl+CapsLock

+If you don't want to mess with downloading the AutoHotkey executable etc. just download the latest standalone [CapsUnlocked.exe](https://github.com/kshenoy/CapsUnlocked/releases) and run it